pingcap/tispark/docs/design/2022-07-20-insert-support.md

 - Compatible with different Spark versions

 ### Add new capability
-Spark will check the capabilities of TiDBTable.
-If we don't add corresponding capability, Spark will throw an exception.
+Spark will check the (capabilities)[https://github.com/apache/spark/blob/0494dc90af48ce7da0625485a4dc6917a244d580/sql/catalyst/src/main/java/org/apache/spark/sql/connector/catalog/TableCapability.java] of TiDBTable which signal to Spark how many features TiDBTable supports.

+If we don't add corresponding capability and insert data by SQL, Spark will throw an exception says TiDBTable don't support it.
+Since we will implement V2 interface using V1 code so `V1_BATCH_WRITE` is needed.

 ### Remove write options
 Different from writing using DataSource API, Spark SQL can't get required information like tidb address and username.
 We use it to create a JDBC client to connect with TiDB, but we only need to use the JDBC client to update statics now.

 So we are going to remove the options check before writing and useless JDBC client code.
+If users want to enable statics update when using Spark SQL, they can add information by `spark.conf.set()`.

 ### Implement V2 interface using V1 code
 Spark DataSource V2 is evolving and not suitable for TiSpark write model currently.